Nyckyk/predictive-maintenance-risk-platform/README.md

 Positive mean error means the model predicts more remaining life than the ground truth.

-This is especially important in the HIGH-risk region because RUL overprediction can delay maintenance action.
+This is especially important in the HIGH risk region because RUL overprediction can delay maintenance action.

 ---

 ## Probability Model

-A Logistic Regression model converts out-of-fold predicted capped RUL into an estimated probability that:
+A Logistic Regression model converts out of fold predicted capped RUL into an estimated probability that:

 ```text
 actual RUL <= 30 cycles
 ```

-Engine-level weighting is used so engines with longer histories do not dominate training.
+Engine level weighting is used so engines with longer histories do not dominate training.

 ### Probability evaluation